chensandiego/risk_control_platform/README.md

 ### 2. Install Dependencies

 Install the required Python packages using `pip`.
-This includes FastAPI, Uvicorn, and the machine learning libraries.
+This includes FastAPI, Uvicorn, and the machine learning libraries, along with document parsing and OCR libraries.

 ```bash
 pip install -r requirements.txt